grahammendick/navigation/README.md

   );
 };
 ```
-In the next scene, you access the data from the `NavigationContext`.
+In the next scene, you access the data from the `NavigationEvent`.
 You can return to the 'hello' scene via the Android back button or swiping/pressing back on iOS.

 ## Build
 Once you've cloned the repository, you can install the dependencies and run the build: